scottishgovernment/economicactionplan.mygov.scot/pages/future-skills-action-plan/12-phase-two-areas-development.md

 Responding to the challenges and opportunities of digitalisation is a major cross-cutting issue for Government.
 As part of our response, we will develop an Artificial Intelligence (AI) Strategy which will help to ensure that Scotland maximises the potential economic and social benefits of AI and sends a strong signal to the world about our ambition.
 We will establish Research Data Scotland to enable our data to be used for trustworthy research in the public interest.
 Skills will be a key work stream for the development of the Strategy.

-***How should we continue to modernise to deliver greater flexibility and modularisation to enable more routes into progressive employment?***
+***How should we continue to deliver greater flexibility and modularisation to enable more routes into progressive employment?***

 We will explore flexible incentives for all relevant stakeholders, including colleges, universities and training providers, to develop new approaches to upskilling and lifelong learning.
 This will include, for example, more flexible and online delivery models, and developing ‘micro-credentials’ that are recognised by industry and professional bodies.